tolitius/hface/README.md

 <dependency>
   <groupId>org.hface</groupId>
   <artifactId>hface-client</artifactId>
-  <version>0.1.3</version>
+  <version>0.1.4</version>
 </dependency>
 ```

-it will be collecting the stats from all the nodes and will be sending them to hface for a visual pleasure.
+it will be collecting the stats from all the nodes and will be sending these stats to `hface` for aggregation and visual pleasure.

 ## Visual